fourpenny/fingerPaint/README.md

 You can change these colors in the code by adding or subtracting to the "basicColors" list.
 You can also change the gradient to be longer/shorter by changing the stepsBtwn in the getColorValues function.

-Note: OpenCV used BGR colors by default.
+Note: OpenCV uses BGR colors by default.

 ## While using the program:
 Press 'q' when launched to quit, give a high-five or press 'c' to clear the screen.